2016 Hyundai Accent Pros vs Cons

 The GLS Sedan and GS Hatchback trims have been renamed SE Sedan and SE Hatchback while the sedan now offers an option to include a leather-wrapped steering wheel.
 Meanwhile, the hatchback no longer offers a power sunroof option.
 The audio system's button layout and voice recognition system have been altered as well while a one-touch turn signal, blind-spot mirror and sliding sun visors have been added.

-Top Ten Reasons to Buy a 2016 Hyundai Accent - The Pros
+Reasons You May Want to Consider a 2016 Hyundai Accent - The Pros

 1. It's Quiet